Harsha-madyastha/DQN_pacman/README.md

 * `train.py`: Main script for training the models.
 * `eval.py`: Script for evaluating the trained models and saving the gameplay as GIFs.

+### Custom Environment

+The Ms. Pacman environment was created using the [Atari Learning Environment (ALE)](https://github.com/Farama-Foundation/Arcade-Learning-Environment).
+ALE is a framework that allows researchers and developers to interface with Atari 2600 games for AI research.
+It provides a flexible environment for implementing and testing various reinforcement learning algorithms on classic games.

 ### Installation
 1. Clone the repository:
 ```bash